Valafi/UE5-Style-Guide/README.md

 This is also the primary reason why Epic's Marketplace staff enforces the same policy for submitted assets.

-After a migration, safe merging of assets can be done using the 'Replace References' tool in the content browser with the added clarity of assets not belonging to a project's top level folder are clearly pending a merge.
+After a migration, safe merging of assets can be done using the 'Replace References' tool in the content browser with the added clarity that assets not belonging to a project's top level folder are clearly pending a merge.
 Once assets are merged and fully migrated, there shouldn't be another top level folder in your Content tree.
 This method is *100%* guaranteed to make any migrations that occur completely safe.

 <details>
     <summary>Master Material Example</summary>

 For example, say you created a master material in one project that you would like to use in another project so you migrated that asset over.
 If this asset is not in a top level folder, it may have a name like `Content/MaterialLibrary/M_Master`.
 If the target project doesn't have a master material already, this should work without issue.

-As work on one or both projects progress, their respective master materials may change to be tailored for their specific projects due to the course of normal development.
+As work on one or both projects progresses, their respective master materials may change to be tailored for their specific projects due to the course of normal development.

 The issue comes when, for example, an artist for one project created a nice generic modular set of static meshes and someone wants to include that set of static meshes in the second project.
 If the artist who created the assets used material instances based on `Content/MaterialLibrary/M_Master` as they're instructed to, when a migration is performed there is a great chance of conflict for the previously migrated `Content/MaterialLibrary/M_Master` asset.

 This issue can be hard to predict and hard to account for.
-The person migrating the static meshes may not be the same person who is familiar with the development of both project's master material, and they may not be even aware that the static meshes in question rely on material instances which then rely on the master material.
+The person migrating the static meshes may not be the same person who is familiar with the development of both project's master materials, and they may not be even aware that the static meshes in question rely on material instances which then rely on the master material.
 The Migrate tool requires the entire chain of dependencies to work however, and so it will be forced to grab `Content/MaterialLibrary/M_Master` when it copies these assets to the other project and it will overwrite the existing asset.

 It is at this point where if the master materials for both projects are incompatible in *any way*, you risk breaking possibly the entire material library for a project as well as any other dependencies that may have already been migrated, simply because assets were not stored in a top level folder.
 The simple migration of static meshes now becomes a very ugly task.
 </details>